-Today, I want to chat about the best labor and delivery positions sitting, standing, using a chair or a cushion.
+Today, I want to chat about the Best Position to Give Birth.
+Is it sitting, standing, using a chair or a cushion?
 Do you know the best birthing positions for a comfortable delivery?
 Do you have a plan as to how you will spend your labor and delivery?

 Maybe you will lie on your side.
 Or walk around.
 Maybe you will do a lot of squatting to push out your baby.
 Or maybe it'll be a combination of all the above.